 At times, software companies embrace clever marketing which involves taking a general phrase or concept and building a narrative around it.
 This often explains and supports the sponsor’s associated sales narrative, business opportunity and revenue potential.
-Digital transformation is at its core, the adoption of digital technology by a company to improve business processes, value for customers and innovation.
+Digital transformation is at its core, the adoption of digital technology by a company to improve sales productivity, business processes, value for customers, and innovation.
 Fair enough, in an increasingly digital economy, as customer habits change, a strategy is required to reposition resources to allow companies to grow.
 It’s also appropriate to consider the on-going pace of change and the longevity of elements of that change which has been driven most recently by the global pandemic.

 However, some large software providers market the change as a revolution.
 The framing of “digital transformation” is therefore to re-think everything.
 To some, it’s in fact a change as large as, moving from paper to smart applications.
 Along with the reimagining of your business and the required transformation comes the requisite large budget and the significant upheaval of the business.
 Often the transformation and reimagining are not supported by realistic return on investment calculations or growth assumptions.
 Let’s face it… the words transformation and reimagining, are usually associated with high budgets and long project timelines.